wravoc/harden-freebsd/README.md

 * `microcode_update_enable = "YES"`
     * Allow CPU microcode/firmware updates
 * Disable Mail Transport Agent
+    * Despite the documentation, these are *thoroughly* tested as the best settings
 * `syslogd_flags="-ss"`
     * Disallow syslogd to bind to a network socket
 * `clear_tmp_enable = "YES"`